 Diamond, on the other hand, is the hardest material in the world, which makes it strong and durable for sharpening.
 Its coefficient of friction is also relatively low, which allows it to glide smoothly over a knife blade as it sharpens and thus produce a smoother, sharper edge.

-Some of our sharpeners had poor blade support, so testers struggled a bit to maintain a constant angle and naturally eased up on pressure when the blades were almost through their chambers, lest they push the blades off the sharpeners and onto the counter.
+Some of our sharpeners had poor blade support, so testers struggled a bit to maintain a constant angle and naturally eased up on pressure when the blades were almost through the slot, lest they push the blades off the sharpeners and onto the counter.
 As a result, the knives assigned to these sharpeners had noticeably duller tips that couldn’t cut through paper and squashed tomatoes flat.
 Examining the blades under a high-powered microscope at MIT confirmed that they were utterly ragged from all that wobbling.
 The best design had high sides that held the blade at a precise, secure angle so that testers could draw it through the chamber with even pressure.

-- DESIGN: Sharpeners that had clear, precise instructions, were intuitive to use, and cleaned up easily rated highest.
+Design: Sharpeners that had clear, precise instructions, were intuitive to use, and cleaned up easily rated highest